bigcorporation/software-flow-simulator/README.txt

 Development Flow Simulation & Optimiser
 ======================================

-This project simulates a software delivery pipeline to evaluate how different team configurations (developers, testers) and WIP limits impact delivery performance and cost.
+This project simulates a software delivery pipeline to evaluate how different team configurations (developers, business analysts, testers) and WIP limits impact delivery performance and cost.
 There are two Streamlit apps to provide a visual interface.
 The Explorer app allows users to trial different configurations and view results.
 The Optimiser allows users to configure a project and its deadline, then optimise to minimise cost, varying resources and WIP limits.

 Purpose